Segment Data Lakes Overview

 If you have advanced requirements for de-duplication, you can add de-duplication steps downstream to reduce duplicates outside this look back window.

-User deletions are currently not supported in Data Lakes, however user suppression is supported.
+User deletions are not supported in Data Lakes, however user suppression is supported.

-Any new columns detected will be appended to the end of the table in the Glue Data Catalog.
+As the data schema evolves and new columns are added, Segment Data Lakes will detect any new columns.
+New columns will be appended to the end of the table in the Glue Data Catalog.

-Data Lakes does not currently have a direct integration with Protocols.
+Data Lakes does not have a direct integration with Protocols.

 Mutated events - If Protocols mutates an event due to a rule set in the Tracking Plan, then that mutation appears in Segment’s internal archives and is reflected in your data lake.
 For example, if you used Protocols to mutate the event